Master's Programme in Physics, 120 Credits

 About the programme

 In less than fifty years Umeå University (UmU) has become one of the largest and leading universities in Sweden.
-In the main rankings of universities in the world younger than 50 years, UmU was placed 23 (Times Top 100 under 50) and 30 (QS Top 50 under 50), respectively.
-Further UmU was recently ranked first in Sweden, and third in Europe, in respect to overall satisfaction by international students (ISB).
+In the main rankings of universities in the world younger than 50 years, UmU was placed 39 (Times Top 100 under 50) and 24 (QS Top 50 under 50), respectively.
+Further UmU was recently ranked first in Europe in respect to overall satisfaction by international students (ISB).

 The Department of Physics is well-known for excellent quality in both research and education and we have recieved extra financial support for several young and promising researchers.
 The study atmosphere is very international and interested students have good opportunities to locate some part of the MSc programme studies in another country.